dwindsor/bpf-self-sabotage/README.md

 ### The Role of `union bpf_attr`

 `union bpf_attr` plays a crucial role in conveying parameters about eBPF programs from userspace to the kernel.
 This structure is used by the `bpf(2)` system call to pass various attributes and parameters related to eBPF programs and maps.
 Relevant to this discussion is how `union bpf_attr` is used for program loading.
-When loading an eBPF program, the `bpf_attr` uniuon contains information such as the pointer to the array of instructions (`insns`), the number of instructions (`insn_cnt`), and the type of program (`prog_type`).
+When loading an eBPF program, the `bpf_attr` union contains information such as the pointer to the array of instructions (`insns`), the number of instructions (`insn_cnt`), and the type of program (`prog_type`).

 Here's a simplified version of the `struct bpf_attr` definition: